 Already have the perfect tree?
 CLICK HERE to review our detailed Avocado Tree Planting & Care instructions.

 Avocados crave sun and warmth.
-They’re a tropical to sub-tropical plant that is very sensitive to cold and frost, so you need to live in a USDA plant hardiness zone between 9 and 11 to give your avocado trees a hospitable place to live.
-That is, unless you’d like to grow your tree in a container.
+They’re a tropical to sub-tropical plant that is very sensitive to cold and frost, so you need to live in a USDA plant hardiness zone between 9 and 11 to give your avocado tree the most adaptable place to live.

 While they do need full sun, younger trees need some protection from it until they develop dense foliage.
-And young or old, avocado trees don’t do well in high wind areas.
-So choose a sunny location that offers some protection, such as in a dip or valley.
+Young or old, avocado trees don’t do well in high wind areas.
+Select a Faulk sun location that favors morning sun and that offers some wind protection.

-Choose your avocado trees to suit where you’ll be planting them.
-If you have a warm, sunny location in USDA climate zone 9 to 11, you might like the Hass, which is the variety most commonly found in super markets.
-Perhaps even better tasting is the Reed avocado.
-Its large fruit doesn’t ship as well as Hass, so it’s not widely grown commercially, but that means it can be a great choice for your home orchard.
+Be aware that all avocados are cold sensitive with some being more tolerant of cold conditions that others.
+If you’re in a warm, sunny location in USDA climate zone 9-11, you might like the more well-known Hass.
+The Hass avocado is the variety most commonly found in supermarkets.
+For a real special tasting variety try the Reed Avocado.
+It’s large fruit does not ship as well as Hass, so its not widely grown commercially, but that does not mean it is not a great choice for your home orchard.

-The Stuart, Fuerte and Jim Bacon avocados are more cold tolerant than other varieties, and the Mexicola is the most frost resistant of all.
-The Little Cado is a dwarf variety that makes a nice backyard tree and will also do well in container (you can keep it to 8 to 10 feet tall with pruning).
-Holiday is the smallest of the dwarf avocado varieties, making it perfect for small home orchards and containers.
-Even though the tree is small, the fruit is very large and of excellent quality.
+The Stuart, Fuerte and Jim Bacon avocados are more cold tolerant than other varieties, but the Mexicola is the most frost resistant of all.
+The Little Cado is a dwarf variety that makes a nice backyard tree and is also one that can be tried in containers, though avocados in general can be temperamental when grown in containers.
+Holiday is the smallest of the dwarf avocado varieties making perfect for small home orchards and or those wanting to try container growing.
+Even though the tree is small, the fruit is large and of excellent quality.

 Size and spacing

 In addition to climate needs, you should plan for the right amount of space for your avocado trees.
-Our standard varieties can grow 30 feet tall, with a 15-foot spread once mature.
-Our dwarf varieties will reach 8 to 10 feet in height, though they can be held slightly smaller if grown in a container and pruned.
+Standard varieties can grow 30 feet tall, with a 15-foot spread once mature.
+However like all other fruit trees avocados can be maintained to any size with careful pruning.
+Dwarf varieties will reach 8-10 feet in height but they can also be held to any height when pruned.